Riquinho93/Ads-Optmization-Reinforcement/README.md

 ### Upper Confidence Bound code

+Now let's start our algorithm, let's iterate over each machine on each observation starting with B1 (indexed 0) and with a maximum upper bound value of zero.

+At each round, we will check if a machine was selected before or not.
+If so, the algorithm proceeds to calculate the machine's average rewards, delta, and superior confidence.
+Otherwise, ie if the machine is being selected for the first time, it sets a default upper limit value of 1e400.

+After each round, the machine with the highest upper limit value is selected, the number of selections along with the actual reward and the sum of rewards for the selected machine are updated.

+After all rounds are completed, we will have a machine with a maximum value of the upper limit.
+See the code below:

 number_ads = 10 # numbers of ads (number of columns in this case)
 observations = 1000  # number of observations ( number of lines in this case)